-Folk Traditions: An ecological inheritance
+Folk traditions: an ecological inheritance

 Once upon a time, traditional eco-knowledge passed from generation to generation in the form of stories, songs, theater and dance.
 Details of gathering food, identifying medicinal plants, understanding animal behavior, managing fire and surviving in the forest were preserved through these vehicles.
 The old stories and their significance are being forgotten or are changing over time with the migration of people out of forests and the destruction of wilderness places.
 Yet their portrayals of the lifestyles and values of people living centuries ago, though different from those of today, impart useful information about humans’ connection to nature.